Complex Regional Pain Syndrome

 (CRPS; Reflex Sympathetic Dystrophy [RSD]; Causalgia; Sympathetically Maintained Pain)

-How CRPS develops isn't clear.
+How CRPS develops is not clear.
 One or more below may play a role:

 These may change over time and cause:

-Imaging tests usually aren't needed unless there is a certain reason to have them.
+Imaging tests usually are not needed unless there is a certain reason to have them.

 International Research Foundation for RSD/CRPS